freuk/dhrun/README.md

 post: # a list of shell commands to run after the concurrent step.
 ```

-Useful command-line options are the following.
+Useful command-line options are the following:

 -   `dhrun print` prints the result of a dhall config to stdout
 -   The `"-"` file input argument forces the binary to use the standard